psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus for Prosim2GSX is implementing the modularization strategy to improve code organization, maintainability, and testability.
-This involves extracting functionality into well-defined services with clear interfaces, following a phased approach.
-The .NET 8.0 migration has been completed successfully, and now the focus is on continuing the architectural improvements.
+The current focus for Prosim2GSX is implementing Phase 5 of the modularization strategy to refine the architecture and improve integration between all the modularized components.
+With Phases 1-4 largely complete (Phase 4.9 still pending), we're now focusing on optimizing service interactions, improving controller architecture, enhancing error handling, optimizing performance, implementing comprehensive testing, and completing documentation.

+The .NET 8.0 migration has been completed successfully, and we're now working on leveraging .NET 8.0 features for performance improvements as part of Phase 5.4.

 Additionally, a critical issue with the catering door opening prematurely has been identified and is being addressed.
 After a flight plan is loaded into the MCDU, the forward right passenger door is being opened immediately and going into a loop, when it should remain closed until the catering service specifically requests it to be opened.
-A phased implementation plan has been created to fix this issue while maintaining the overall architecture.
+Phases 1 and 2 of the fix have been implemented, with Phase 3 still pending.

 ### Primary Objectives

 1. **Modularization Implementation**
-   - Complete Phase 4 of the modularization strategy (Further GSX Controller Modularization)
+   - Complete Phase 5 of the modularization strategy (Refine Architecture and Improve Integration)
+   - Implement the six sub-phases of Phase 5:
+     - Phase 5.1: Service Interaction Refinement
+     - Phase 5.2: Controller Architecture Improvements
+     - Phase 5.3: Error Handling Enhancements
+     - Phase 5.4: Performance Optimization
+     - Phase 5.5: Comprehensive Testing
-   - Prepare for Phase 5 (Refine Architecture and Improve Integration)
+     - Phase 5.6: Architecture Documentation
    - Improve separation of concerns and testability
    - Enhance error handling and resilience